 15. Angel Back Tattoo

-Angel tattoos are deeply symbolic, and although there is a wide range of different options to get inked, from tiny cherubs to archangels, the back provides an excellent spot for your ink because it allows for enough detail and is low on the pain scale.
+Angel tattoos are deeply symbolic, and although there is a wide range of different options to get inked, from tiny cherubs to archangels, the back provides an excellent spot for your ink because it allows for enough detail and is low on the tattoo pain chart scale.
 Angels are messengers of God and a symbol of faith and devotion.
 They can also represent purity, goodness, hope, and guidance.
 These are fantastic qualities to celebrate.
 You may also be drawn to an angel as a memorial piece for someone who has passed, and this could include the name of your loved ones.
-Body art can provide comfort and solace to those who are hurting, or it could be a way to express thoughts and desires.
-Regardless of your reason for choosing an angel inking, it is an exceptionally meaningful option.
+Body art can provide comfort and solace to those who are hurting or be a way to express thoughts and desires.
+It is an exceptionally meaningful tattoo design regardless of your reason for choosing an angel inking.

 16. Eagle Back Tattoo

 If you look up at the sky and see an eagle soaring through it, you will probably be filled with feelings of respect and awe.
 These mighty birds represent courage, wisdom, power, and spirituality.
 For some, the eagle is also associated with freedom, as it can spread its wings and fly away.
-There are many reasons why it is a good idea to get this bird inked; your back provides the perfect location for it, especially if you’d like the wings to be spread out and show the creature in motion.
+There are many reasons why getting an eagle tattoo is a good idea; your back provides the perfect location for it, especially if you’d like the wings to be spread out and show the creature in motion.

 17. Dragon Back Tattoo